Undergrad

 Convocation and the Van Sickle Endowed Lecture is the annual kickoff to each first-year student’s Clarkson career.
 Convocation is a lively ceremony which marks the official matriculation of students.
 Kenneth J. and Irla Van Sickle Endowed Lectureship was established in 1992 through generous bequests from the estates of Kenneth and Irla Van Sickle of Shortsville, N.Y.

-Convocation 2021 featuring African Soul International and the Class of 2025.
+Convocation 2022 featuring ReVoiced and the Class of 2026.

 Convocation closes out with a bang; students will get their first introduction to the university’s leadership including the President, Provost and others and get to meet the Pep Band, who plays at the hockey games!